Introduction

 'https://api.carrierx.com/mediator/v1/bindings/bedd33b1-2961-458e-b35a-bf80260cdba4' \

-response code with a serialized copy of the Binding object.
+Response 200 status code with a serialized copy of the Binding object

 {